Working with Digital Marketing Interns: Grow Yourself and Your Business

 When this director of content marketing worked with a digital marketing intern, he didn't expect that it would change the way he managed people and work.
 In this guest post, he reflects on his takeaways from the experience.

 Working with digital marketing interns or apprentices can change the way you manage people, manage work, and all-round improve the way you approach your day-to-day life.

-For six months of 2020, working with our marketing intern opened my eyes to several things including:
+That’s what I learned after six months of working with a marketing intern.
+The experience opened my eyes to several things including:

 - There is a huge amount of talent to tap into at the university level.

 - There is no reason why you should pay interns less than full-time employees unless they’re apprentices.

 - To get the most out of your intern, you have to both train and trust.

 In this post, you’ll discover why these three observations changed the way I approach working with anyone.